-Note: If operating by remote control, you must set the Control Knob on ELECTRIC.
-(See Figure 18) Do not set the control knob between locked position, otherwise there will be no power to the heater.
+Note: If operating by remote control, you must set the Control Knob on ELECTRIC position.
+(See Figure 11) Do not set the control knob between locked position, otherwise there will be no power to the heater.

 - 1. STOP!
-Read the safety information on page 14. - 2.
-Disconnect or turn off all electric power to heater. - This appliance is equipped with an ignition device which automatically lights the pilot.
+Read the safety information above. - 2.
+Disconnect or turn off all electric power to heater. - 3.
+This appliance is equipped with an ignition device which automatically lights the pilot.
 Do not try to light the pilot by hand. - 4.
 Wait five (5) minutes to clear out any gas.
 Then smell for gas around heater including near floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
-If you don't smell gas, go to the next step. - Plug into a properly grounded three-prong receptacle, and install three AAA batteries in remote.
+If you don't smell gas, go to the next step. - 5.
+Plug into a properly grounded threeprong receptacle, and install three AAA batteries in remote.
 A high pitch sound will occur and red power light on front of heater will be lit. - 6.
-Make sure Control Knob is in ELECTRIC position. - 7.
-Initializing the system for the first time
+Make sure Control Knob is in Electric Position. - 7.
+Point remote at bottom front of heater, press IGN/OFF button, an electric spark will ignite the pilot, and green light on front of heater will be lit.
+Note: When operating heater for the first time, the ignition period may be 30 seconds or longer.
+This will allow air to exit from the gas system.